hypeJunction/hypeDropzone/README.md

 		'max' => 25,
 		'multiple' => true,
 		'container_guid' => $container_guid, // optional file container
-		'subtype' => $subtype, // subtype of the files to be created
+		'subtype' => $subtype, // subtype of the file entities to be created
 		// see the view for more options
 	));
 ```